 A “normal” closed fracture takes around three months to heal if all goes well.
 An open fracture takes at least four months, and that is if everything goes right.
 Considering the treatment necessary for this type of injury, it will undoubtedly cost significantly more than a closed fracture.
 So, in addition to the extended recovery time, your medical and related expenses will be substantially higher.
 To make matters worse, you may not be able to return to work during this time depending on a variety of factors.

 If your injury resulted from the negligence or recklessness of another person, you may find it advantageous to pursue compensation through the filing of a personal injury claim in a New Mexico civil court.
 A successful claim could provide you with the funds you need to help with the inevitable financial losses you will incur.
-Considering what is at stake, you would be wise to work with an experienced attorney as you begin this legal journey.
+Considering what is at stake, you would be wise to work with an experienced and skilled injury attorney as you begin this legal journey.